CX-Box/cxbox-doc/docs/widget/type/widget.md

 *   [Info widget](/widget/type/info/info) is a component only for data viewing.
 *   [List widget](/widget/type/list/list) is list the general information for many records and present it in a way that is easily interpretable for users.
 *   [PickListPopup widget](/widget/type/picklistpopup/picklistpopup) is a component that allows the user to select a value from a Popup list of entities.
+*   [PickTreePopup widget](/widget/type/picktreepopup/picktreepopup) is a component that allows the user to select a value from a Popup tree of entities.
 *   [StatsBlock widget](/widget/type/statblocks/statblocks) is a tool designed to display aggregated data in a visually accessible format.
 *   [Steps](/widget/type/steps/steps) is used to define and manage sequential actions or stages within a business process in the application.
 They allow developers and users to structure complex behavior into smaller, manageable steps, improving readability, maintainability.
-*   [Tree widget](/widget/type/tree2/tree2) presents hierarchical records as an expandable tree, so users can browse parent and child rows in one table.
+*   [Tree widget](/widget/type/tree/tree) presents hierarchical records as an expandable tree, so users can browse parent and child rows in one table.

 ## Structure .widget.json